dalehamel/mctop-tool-example/docs/00600-mctop-bcc-tool.md

 The first example I looked at was one for instrumenting MySQL.
-This goes to show just how much of a swiss-army-knife USDT can be - the same tools can be used to debug `memcached` and MySQL!
+This goes to show just how much of a swiss-army-knife USDT can be - the same tools can be used to debug Memcached and MySQL!

 The C code segment of this script showed a real invocation of the methods to read USDT argument data, and how to set up a map to store structured data: